bmartini/system-rdl-generator/README.md

 containing the start/offset address of the array segment and the second the registers within the array section but relative to the segments start/offset address.

+### VHDL Output

+The VHDL output file contains a package that can be used/included into a VHDL module.
+The body of the VHDL package is a number of 'constant'.
+The first 'constant' contains all registers within the top 'addrmap' and any inner 'regfile' nodes so long as those 'regfile' nodes are not arrays.
+Any 'regfile' arrays generate two 'constants', the first containing the start/offset address of the array segment and the second the registers within the array section but relative to the segments start/offset address.

 ### Python Output